mmbman/Katagiri/1980-06-30-Karma-Two-Aspects.md

 #### 56:50

-**Question**: Hojo-san?
+**Question:** Hojo-san?
 How does [aiming at the long range] exist with zazen as an end and not as a means, and not having any goals in zazen?

-**Katagiri**: *No goal of zazen* is not no goal of zazen, okay? *No goal* means *samadhi*, exactly samadhi.
+**Katagiri:** *No goal of zazen* is not no goal of zazen, okay? *No goal* means *samadhi*, exactly samadhi.
 You have to experience samadhi itself; that is what is called *no goal*.
 If you say “here is a goal,” it’s already an object.
 But the main purpose is, if you want to live in peace and harmony, or what is called freedom or happiness, we have to experience samadhi itself.
 In the samadhi there is no object.
 That is what we temporarily call *no goal* in practice, or *no merit*, whatever it is.
 If you do something, of course you experience *[unintelligible]*, but that experience is sort of *[unintelligible]* you can see.

 So *no goal* doesn’t mean to ignore the purpose of human action.
 Human action always has a certain purpose. *No goal* doesn’t mean [to ignore] that; of course, we act like this.
 But that is not the main purpose; the main purpose in Buddhism is to experience samadhi itself.
 In the samadhi, there is no object.